 3.5.1.
 The OBD system shall incorporate a malfunction indicator readily perceivable to the vehicle operator.
 The MI shall not be used for any other purpose except to indicate emergency start-up or limp-home routines to the driver.
 The MI shall be visible in all reasonable lighting conditions.
 When activated, it shall display a symbol in conformity with ISO 2575.
 A vehicle shall not be equipped with more than one general purpose MI for emission-related problems.
 Separate specific purpose telltales (e. g. brake system, fasten seat belt, oil pressure, etc.) are permitted.
 The use of red colour for an MI is prohibited.

 3.5.2.
 For strategies requiring more than two preconditioning cycles for MI activation, the manufacturer must provide data and/or an engineering evaluation which adequately demonstrates that the monitoring system is equally effective and timely in detecting component deterioration.
 Strategies requiring on average more than ten driving cycles for MI activation are not accepted.
-The MI must also activate whenever the engine control enters a permanent emission default mode of operation if the emission limits given in paragraph 3.3.2. are exceeded or if the OBD system is unable to fulfil the basic monitoring requirements specified in paragraph 3.3.3. or 3.3.4. of this annex.
+The MI must also activate whenever the engine control enters a permanent emission default mode of operation if the emission limits given in paragraph 3.3.2. of this annex are exceeded or if the OBD system is unable to fulfil the basic monitoring requirements specified in paragraph 3.3.3. or 3.3.4. of this annex.
 The MI must operate in a distinct warning mode, e.g. a flashing light, under any period during which engine misfire occurs at a level likely to cause catalyst damage, as specified by the manufacturer.
 The MI must also activate when the vehicle's ignition is in the "key-on" position before engine starting or cranking and de-activate after engine starting if no malfunction has previously been detected.

 3.6.
 The OBD system must record fault code(s) indicating the status of the emission control system.
 Separate status codes must be used to identify correctly functioning emission control systems and those emission control systems which need further vehicle operation to be fully evaluated.
 If the MI is activated due to deterioration or malfunction or permanent emission default modes of operation, a fault code must be stored that identifies the type of malfunction.
 A fault code must also be stored in the cases referred to in paragraphs 3.3.3.5. and 3.3.4.5. of this annex.